neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 ## More questions?

-There's likely to be questions we haven't thought of.
-To get you those answers as quickly as possible, we've set up slack channel ##vercel-postgres-transition, which we will be monitoring leading up to and through the November transition period.
+There's likely questions we haven't thought of.
+To get you those answers as quickly as possible, we've set up slack channel `##vercel-postgres-transition`, which we will be monitoring leading up to and through the November transition period.